Sebobo/jquery.rondell/README.md

 So you can either work with the compiled `.js` and `.css` files in your project or use the coffeescript and sass files.

-I have provided a `Cakefile` which starts the two watcher daemons, when your editing .scss and .coffee files.
+I have provided a `Gruntfile` which starts the watcher daemons, when your editing .scss, .jade and .coffee files.
 This requires node.js and coffeescript installed on your computer.

 Feedback